digital-asset/daml/docs/source/getting-started/app-architecture.rst

 Let's see an example of a React component.
 All components are in the ``ui/src/components`` folder.
-You can navigate there within Visual Studio Code using the file *Explorer* on the left sidebar.
+You can navigate there within Visual Studio Code using the file explorer on the left sidebar.
 We'll first look at ``App.tsx``, which is the entry point to our application.

 .. literalinclude:: code/ui-before/App.tsx